goreleaser/goreleaser/docs/125-artifactory.md

 Your configured username needs to be authenticated against your Artifactory.

 The password or API key will be stored in a environment variable.
-The confgured name of your Artifactory instance will be used.
+The configured name of your Artifactory instance will be used.
 With this way we support auth for multiple instances.
 This also means that the `name` per configured instance needs to be unique per goreleaser configuration.